 One way to overcome future job hurdles as a mature job seeker is by planning your career properly.
 Employees also tend to believe in the mantra, “you can’t train an old dog new tricks”.
 In fact, 74% of mature workers in Hong Kong have good transferable skills and 65% have better customer service.
 Prove them wrong by taking the opportunity to constantly upskill yourself!

 Sometimes, recruiters forget those mature employees can be beneficial to a company.
 In fact, studies show that mature workers bring in a host of benefits.
-86% of mature workers exude soft skills such as higher loyalty and commitment, whilst an additional 84% is reported to have a stronger work ethic.
+A great number of mature workers exude soft skills such as higher loyalty and commitment as compared to their younger counterparts.

 Are you on the lookout for a job?
 Drop us your resume for more job opportunities!
 Enjoyed reading this article?

 Here are some similar titles you’ll love!